Choosing the perfect puppy for our family

 Back home, it was all hands on deck.
 I’d done my research and knew that it was going to be hard work.
 The only way we could do it was if all the family took a turn with being on Hugo duty.
 We soon got into a routine with toilet training and, when the time came for Hugo to go to puppy school, the whole family went along too.
 One evening a week, for six weeks, five people and a little dog headed off to puppy school.

 This really helped Hugo as it meant we were all consistent with his training.
 We all use the same signal words to encourage him to go to the toilet or go to his bed and there has been no room for problems to develop.

 Hugo is so much more than a dog.
 He’s one of us.
 We’re a close family anyway but Hugo has brought us even closer together.
 We’ve had to make some adjustments, such as not taking a family holiday as it would have meant leaving Hugo when he was little, something we weren’t prepared to do.

 Hugo has been a great source of comfort to me personally.
 I’ve been dealing with some health issues which were really getting me down before Hugo came alone.
 The health issues are still there but Hugo helps to take my mind off them.
 He couldn’t have come along at a better time for us.

 My advice to anyone thinking of getting a dog is to make sure that the time is right for you and your circumstances.
 If you are out at work all day or like to have lots of holidays abroad, maybe it’s not the time to get a dog.

-If you decide it is, do lots of research to identify the right breed or type of dog for you, and then take your time to find the right match – don’t just fall for ‘cute’.
+If you decide it is, do lots of research to identify the right breed or type of dog for you, and then spend time choosing the perfect puppy – don’t just fall for ‘cute’.